 Today we mix it up again and head to higher elevations, weather permitting.
 After breakfast and scanning for hummingbirds at a local resident's feeders, we head off for an extraordinary drive; one Charles Kuralt has called the most scenic in North America.
 Even in June we may have walls of plowed snow near the upper reaches.
 If we can tear our eyes away from the stunning views of both the Beartooth and Absaroka Mountain ranges, we're likely to see montane and alpine species such as Black- and Gray-crowned Rosy Finches, American Pipit, Horned Lark, Northern Goshawk, Yellow-bellied Marmot, Pika, and other species.
 Clark's Nutcracker and a herd of Rocky Mountain Goat frequent the rest stop at Rock Creek.

 We descend through lush forests broken by meadows and with luck we may spot a Moose and her calf.
 The pointed peaks of Pilot and Index mark our arrival back to the mountain town of Cooke City where we dine tonight.

 Accommodations at the Alpine Hotel (B,L,D)

+Wed., June 7

-Wed., June 15 Birding the Northeast Entrance | Lamar Valley | Mammoth Hot Springs This morning we enjoy birding around the tall trees and underlying willows at Silver Gate.
+Birding the Northeast Entrance | Lamar Valley | Mammoth Hot Springs

+This morning we enjoy birding around the tall trees and underlying willows at Silver Gate.
 We also visit the studio of famed wildlife photographers Dan and Cindy Hartman where birds use feeders and natural perches to reach them.
 We have a leisurely breakfast, pack up our gear, and make our way back through Lamar Valley.
 We should make it to Mammoth Hot Springs for lunch and birding in the chokecherry thickets behind the lodge, and at the nearby 45th Parallel parking area.

 Over dinner we celebrate our grand adventure in style!
-Accommodations at the Alpine Hotel (B,L,D) Thurs., June 16 Departures from Bozeman Enjoy optional early birding on the grounds of our hotel, and then breakfast in the cozy dining room at Chico before packing up to head to Bozeman (about 1.5-hour drive) and flights out.
-(B) Cost of the Journey Plan Ahead!
+Accommodations at the Alpine Hotel (B,L,D)

+Thurs., June 8 Departures from Bozeman

+Enjoy optional early birding on the grounds of our hotel, and then breakfast in the cozy dining room at Chico before packing up to head to Bozeman (about 1.5-hour drive) and flights out.
+(B)

+Tour Details

+Plan Ahead!

 Protect yourself with Allianz Travel Insurance.
 As of January 2017, Naturalist Journeys pays 100% of your flight carbon offset.

-Travel Information The airport for this journey is Bozeman, Montana (BZN).
-Plan on arriving in Bozeman no later than 2:00PM on June 9, departing after 1:00 PM on June 16, or we can drop you at an airport hotel nearby if you wish to stay on to enjoy this fun western city with its famous Museum of the Rockies.
-Cost of the Journey Cost of the journey is \$3290 DBL / \$3890 SGL per person, based on double occupancy, from Bozeman, MT.
+Cost of the Journey

+Cost of the journey is \$3590 DBL / \$4365 SGL per person, based on double occupancy, from Bozeman, MT.
 This cost includes: accommodations for 7 nights, all meals as specified in the itinerary (B=breakfast, L=lunch, D=dinner), airport welcome and transfer, land transportation during the journey, professional guide services, park and other entrance fees, and miscellaneous program expenses.

 Cost does not include: round-trip airfare to and from Bozeman, items of a personal nature such as laundry, telephone, drinks from the bar, and gratuities for luggage handling or personal services.

+Travel Information

+The airport for this journey is Bozeman, Montana (BZN).
+Plan on arriving in Bozeman no later than 2:00 PM on June 1, departing after 1:00 PM on June 8, or we can drop you at an airport hotel nearby if you wish to stay on to enjoy this fun western city with its famous Museum of the Rockies.

+Photo Credits

-Photo Credits Pilgrim Creek Pond by Greg Smith; Bison by Peg Abbott; Steller's Jay by Peg Abbott; Coyote by Peg Abbott; Mountain Bluebird, Naturalist Journeys Stock; Grizzly Bear by Peg Abbott; Gray Wolf by Greg Smith; Male Lazuli Bunting, by Carol Comeau (CACO); American Dipper, Gary Stone (GAST); Calliope Hummingbird, CACO; Williamson's Sapsucker, CACO; Mountain Bluebird, CACO; Female Lazuli Bunting, CACO; Osprey, CACO.
+Pilgrim Creek Pond by Greg Smith; Bison by Peg Abbott; Steller's Jay by Peg Abbott; Coyote by Peg Abbott; Mountain Bluebird, Naturalist Journeys Stock; Grizzly Bear by Peg Abbott; Gray Wolf by Greg Smith.

 Naturalist Journeys, LLC is an equal opportunity service provider and committed to the goal of ensuring equal opportunity for all in employment and program delivery.